 Coaching fees will vary depending on your needs and location and how we agree to work together.
 Once we've had an initial conversation, I'll confirm the costs of your bespoke coaching programme.
 I'm happy to offer monthly payment plans.

 I work with individual clients who come to me directly.

 I also work with organisations seeking employee or executive coaching to support their strategic developments or a change programme.

 I work across the UK and meet many of my clients over the phone, Zoom, Skype or visit in the workplace.

 If you’re local to north Shropshire, you can come to me in Oswestry where I have a work space for coaching at home.
-You may prefer to meet in a quiet coffee shop or at your workplace.
+You may prefer to meet in a quiet coffee shop or at your workplace (subject to Covid rules and restrictions).
 I’m flexible about this, the important thing is that it works for you.

 What do others say?

 Here are some testimonials from some of my previous coaching clients: